 Data retrieved from a site is stored in a Microsoft database (.MDB) that holds data from all sites.
+Any number of databases may be located within the same directory.

-Note: Flowlink Pro can store site data in a Microsoft database and in an enterprise database (Microsoft SQL or Oracle).
+Note: Flowlink Pro can also store site data in a Microsoft database and in an enterprise database (Microsoft SQL or Oracle).